-Our strategy to realize this opportunity is to set goals to increase our production and procurement of renewable energy.
-As part of our Health for Humanity 2020 Goals and our RE100 participation, we have targets to increase our renewable energy production/procurement to 35% of electricity by 2020 and 100% renewable energy by 2050.
+Our strategy to realize this opportunity is to set goals to increase our production and procurement of renewable electricity.
+As part of our Health for Humanity 2020 Goals and our RE100 participation, we have targets to increase our renewable electricity production/procurement to 35% of electricity by 2020 and 100% renewable electricity by 2050.
+In 2020, we set a goal to become carbon neutral in our operations by 2030.
+We also accelerated our goal to produce/procure 100% of our electricity needs from renewable sources from 2050 to 2025.
 In 2019, we became founding members with board representation of the Renewable Energy Buyers Alliance (REBA), an association for large-scale energy buyers working toward the creation of a resilient, zero-carbon energy system across the United States.
 We have collaborated heavily with non-governmental organizations and peer companies in the REBA membership, which has helped us progress our renewable energy initiatives.
-Case study describing efforts to realize the opportunity: In 2019, we accelerated our renewable energy efforts with four new power purchase agreements in Belgium, Ireland, Mexico and the Netherlands totaling over 370,000 megawatt-hours (MWh) per year, significantly advancing progress toward our 100% renewable electricity goal.
-We also installed a windmill at our largest chemical production site in Geel, Belgium.
-The windmill has a capacity of 3.4 MW of electricity production and is expected to provide up to 15% of Geel's electricity consumption.
-We will highlight the significant benefits of these projects in next year's public reporting.
-How cost to realize opportunity was calculated: The strategy cost of \$13.8 million was derived from the cost of renewable completed or under construction in 2019, including geothermal, wind and solar installations.
-This figure is reported alongside a cumulative annual savings to demonstrate how sustained annual investments translate into significant annual savings.
+Case study describing efforts to realize the opportunity: In 2020, we signed a green tariff electricity contract for our operations in the Philippines, which went into effect in October 2020.
+This follows our signature of renewable Power Purchase Agreements (PPAs) in 2019 or our operations in Belgium, Ireland, Mexico and the Netherlands, as well as green tariff electricity contracts in Germany, Greece and Japan, all of which took effect in 2019 or early 2020.
+How cost to realize opportunity was calculated: The strategy cost of \$23.7 million was derived from the cost of renewable energy projects completed or under construction in 2020, including geothermal, wind and solar installations.
+This figure is reported alongside a cumulative annual savings. to demonstrate how sustained annual investments translate into significant annual savings.
+Cost of response calculation: \$23.7 million was derived from the newable energy projects in 2020 1 year = \$23,700,000